 My First Experience

 This story really starts with my experience breastfeeding my first son (now aged 2).
-As a nutritionist and tutor prior to having children I taught the importance of breast-feeding.
+As a nutritionist and lecturer prior to having children I taught the importance of breast-feeding.
 I KNEW how important it was – but I had no idea just HOW HARD it could be.

 I tried every cream on the market, every breast-feeding position, even my midwife struggled, we just could not get him to latch properly.
 I was feeding semi-ok on the right side so why could I not get the left side?
 I remember thinking “how can I be teaching the importance of breastfeeding and then use formula?
-I was a woman and have boobs – the very purpose of my being – and I could not use them?”
+I am a woman and have boobs – the very purpose of my being – and I could not use them?”
 I had to just ‘keep trying’.

 Day by day my nipples got worse, cracked, raw and in the end I was bleeding with every feed.
 I was literally feeding my son blood and it would take me at least 10 goes to latch him each time.
 I would lock myself in the bedroom and scream in pain to do this and my poor husband would stand outside the door helpless.
 My life was a blur of painful long feeds.
-I was doing a bit of expressing…just to stretch out gaps between feeds try and let the left nipple heal….but this reduced my rest time even more, especially at night.
+I was doing a bit of expressing…just to stretch out gaps between feeds, to try and let the left nipple heal….but this reduced my rest time even more, especially at night.
 As I could not heal my nipple I got sever mastitis.
 It was horrendous, I would wake several times in the night (aside from feeding!) drenched in sweat from my body fighting the infection.
 The worst part was the only way this would clear, was to keep breast feeding.

 It was somewhere around when my son was 3 weeks old.
 On this particular night I had not slept.
 Somehow between feeds and expressing sleep never came.
 In the early morning I had to feed (again) but I was out.
 I was at rock bottom.
 I recall looking at my husband just not able to face yet another excruciating latch and very calmly, I placed our son on the couch and said “I cannot do this, I cannot feed him, I do not want to feed him”.
 My husband just looked at me (lord knows what he saw) took our son and rang my best friend, who raced over.